Group urges Canada to adopt clean-tech tax and regulatory breaks

 The group is calling for an accelerated capital-cost allowance for technologies that improve the efficiency and environmental footprint in the traditional resource and manufacturing sectors, broadening the favorable treatment that the Liberal government has provided to renewable energy companies.
 And it urges government to streamline cumbersome regulatory processes that impede innovation.

 Smart Prosperity also advocates an investment tax credit to drive capital into clean-tech startups that face tough financing hurdles in becoming commercial-scale companies.
-The group is made up of environmental, Indigenous and business leaders, including Galen G. Weston, executive chairman of Loblaw Cos.
-Ltd.; Michael Crothers, president of Royal Dutch Shell PLC's Canadian operation; Darren Entwhistle, chief executive at Telus Corp., and Rob Wesseling, CEO of Co-operators General Insurance Co.
+The group is made up of environmental, Indigenous and business leaders, including Michael Crothers, president of Royal Dutch Shell PLC's Canadian operation; John Coyne, vice president and general counsel for Unilever Canada; Ken Neumann, Canadian National Director for the United Steelworkers; and Rob Wesseling, CEO of Co-operators General Insurance Co.

 "Driving clean innovation takes carrots and sticks – strong environmental rules plus smart incentives to help firms get there," Mr. Elgie said.
 "Kudos to governments for moving ahead with carbon pricing and world-class climate standards.
 Now we need to match that with strong competitiveness incentives."